cmoon

 Therefore, in our lab,

-1. Studying early olfactory processing in the human brain
+We study early olfactory processing in the human brain.

-2. Studying human odor categorization based on behavior and brain imaging studies
+We investigate human odor categorization based on behaviour and brain imaging studies.

-3. Studying human high cognition related to olfaction
+We explore human high cognition related to olfaction.

 Members